Main Muscle Worked: Chest

 Locking Elbows Suddenly

-You can actually “lock-out” your elbows on the barbell flat bench press, although it is the opposite of some safety advice that is usually misguided.
+You can actually “lock-out” your elbows on the barbell incline bench press, although it is the opposite of some safety advice that is usually misguided.
 You should just make sure that you don’t lock them out very quick.

-It is important that when performing the barbell flat bench press that you should keep your back straight and brace your abs throughout the exercise instead of performing with a rounded back and careless abs.
+It is important that when performing the barbell incline bench press that you should keep your back straight and brace your abs throughout the exercise instead of performing with a rounded back and careless abs.

-If you perform the barbell flat bench press with bent wrists then your wrists will hurt, this is because gravity pulls the bar down, then pushes your hands back and it will then stretch your wrists past their normal range of motion.
+If you perform the barbell incline bench press with bent wrists then your wrists will hurt, this is because gravity pulls the bar down, then pushes your hands back and it will then stretch your wrists past their normal range of motion.

 The heavier the weight, the harder the stretch and then the more your wrists will hurt.